featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 ## Mobile API

+If you intend to use FeatureHub with Flutter for Mobile, we have an SDK that is based on REST API.
+The reason for this is that Mobile devices connection doesn't always stay on, so doing a GET request to get your features would be the right choice here.

-FeatureHub also has a mobile friendly API, that is intended to be used like a GET request and disconnect.
-The point here is that the Mobile devices radio does not stay on like it would with an EventSource.
-For Dart server instances, client side apps (such as Flutter for Web, Linux, Windows or Mac OS X) - you should use the Event Source above.
-For Flutter for Android or iOS, please use this API.
+If you are running a Dart web server or Dart command line app or any other Flutter based application - you should use the Event Source above.
+For Flutter for Mobile, please use this API.

 It is simple to use, you need to specify the host base url and the environment(s) that you wish to pull into your application.
 Do not have features with the same names otherwise you will encounter issues with versioning.